 By combining the GPS information with the IMU processing the data, the system is more accurate than either technology used alone.
 The IMU processing overcomes problems that once kept GPS technology out of construction equipment.
 Issues solved by modern grade control systems include lost signals and lagging data updates.
 Thanks to today’s grade control systems, the worries of past GPS use have disappeared, making the technology useful for creating the most accurate grading possible.

-Benefits of Using Grade Control
+Benefits of Using Grade Control on Bulldozers

 Once, if you wanted to know how to grade with a bulldozer, you had to learn through experience.
 Knowing the feel of the correct load in the blade was how operators would use dozers to grade land in the past.
 While this process worked well for those with years of experience, new operators would frequently make mistakes when trying to level ground without assistance.